History of software: App stores

 Applications for mobile devices (cellphones and tablets) have been termed "apps" in recent years.
 Apple chose to funnel iPhone and iPad app sales through their App Store, and thus both vet apps, and get a cut of every paid app sold.
 Apple does not allow apps which could be used to circumvent their app store (e.g. virtual machines such as the Java or Flash virtual machines).

 The Android platform, by contrast, has multiple app stores available for it, and users can generally select which to use (although Google Play requires a compatible or rooted device).

 This move was replicated for desktop operating systems with GNOME Software (for Linux), the Mac App Store (for macOS), and the Windows Store (for Windows).
 All of these platforms remain, as they have always been, non-exclusive: they allow applications to be installed from outside the app store, and indeed from other app stores.

-The explosive rise in popularity of apps, for the iPhone in particular but also for Android, led to a kind of "gold rush", with some hopeful programmers dedicating a significant amount of time to creating apps in the hope of striking it rich.
-As in real gold rushes, not all of these hopeful entrepreneurs were successful.
+The explosive rise in popularity of apps, for the iPhone in particular but also for Android, led to a kind of "gold rush", with some programmers dedicating a significant amount of time to creating apps hoping to strike them rich.
+Nevertheless, not all of these entrepreneurs were successful.